kmwang123/cme211-notes/lecture-10/lecture-10.md

     * 32, 64, 128 bit (numpy.float32, numpy.float64, etc.)

-* Complex, strings, and Python object references also supported
+* Complex, strings, and Python object references also supported -but these cause overhead

+Data is compactly stored, so we can quickly access next number in the array.
+Stores in a consecutive block of memory, so quicker

+**contiguous memory**

+C stores row major ordering
+Fortran stores column major ordering

 ### Data type examples